ajayb27/P2PChat/README.md

 2. Get the project by cloning the repository from the below given link : https://github.com/ajayb27/P2PChat.git
 Or
-Download the project zip folder.
+Download and import the project zip folder.
 3. Run the project

 ### APIs and Libraries
 The open sources used in this project are QrGenerator(MIT license), CodeScanner(MIT license), Jitsi open source software (Apache license).

+### Features